 Large screens make for pleasant experiences.
 Let’s say you splurged on a 75” TV.
 That’s still not that big for the average classroom.
 Students need to huddle closer to the display, because if they don’t then anyone sitting further back won’t be able to see much.
-A projector can easily give you a screen twice as big for clarity without the obligatory rearranging of chairs.
+A projector can easily give you a screen twice as big for clarity without the obligatory session of “re-arrange the chairs”.

 Smart projectors are designed to be PC-less in that they have their own Wi-Fi, Bluetooth and operating system.
 You can access content from the internet directly via the projector, without the need of a laptop as an intermediary.
 Pre-installed Android™ with Chrome, and many of the apps students and teachers use every day, result in smart projectors offering a very intuitive and familiar environment.